 - History of Moral Philosophy

 I work on Greek and Roman philosophy, with focus on the natural philosophy of the period (especially Aristotle's and the Stoics'), as well as on the ancient ethical tradition.
-My recent Ancient Ethics (Routledge 2008) is a systematic treatment of Plato’s, Aristotle’s, Epicurean, and Stoic ethics designed to serve the interests both of students of ancient philosophy and of specialists in contemporary ethics who seek to understand the differences between Ancient and modern ethical philosophy.
-My current research centers on ancient theories of the emotions.
-I have recently finished a translation and commentary on Plato's Laws, Books I-II, to appear in the Clarendon Plato Series of Oxford University Press, and I am at work on the next volume, which will cover Books 3, 4, and 5.
+My monograph Ancient Ethics (Routledge 2008) is a systematic treatment of Plato’s, Aristotle’s, Epicurean, and Stoic ethics designed to serve the interests both of students of ancient philosophy and of specialists in contemporary ethics who seek to understand the differences between Ancient and modern ethical philosophy.
+I recently published a translation and commentary on Plato's Laws, Books 1-2, in the Clarendon Plato Series of Oxford University Press, and I am at work on the next volume, which will cover Books 3, 4, and 5.
 I also have active projects on Stoic and Aristotelian moral psychology, as well as Plato's Philebus.

 “Aristotle, Teleology, and Reduction.”
 The Philosophical Review 101, (1992), 791-825

 Aristotle on Moral Responsibility, Oxford: Basil Blackwell, 1993; reissued by Oxford University Press, 2011.

 "Plato on the Law", A Companion to Plato, edited by Hugh Benson.
 Blackwell, 2006, 373-87.